 24 – US temporarily suspends bombing runs in North Vietnam.

-27 – The BP oil rig Sea Gem capsizes and sinks in the North Sea.
-13 people perish.
+27 – Britain’s first off-shore drilling platform, the BP oil rig Sea Gem capsizes and sinks in the North Sea.
+13 people perish, and five are injured.

-30 – Ferdinand Marcos becomes sixth President of Philippines.
+30 – Ferdinand Marcos becomes sixth President of the Philippines.